 TO SUBMIT OR NOMINATE A FILM:

-6. The online form is for NOMINATIONS only.
-Filmmakers must use a submission service to officially enter the Fest, METRO DOES NOT CHARGE A FEE!
+5. The online form is for SUGGESTIONS and NOMINATIONS only.
+Filmmakers must use a submission service to officially enter the Fest.

 Metro Film & TV Awards proudly accepts entries via FilmFreeway.com, the world's best online submission platform.
 FilmFreeway offers free HD online screeners, unlimited video storage, digital press kits, and more.
 Click to submit with FilmFreeway.